Alcoholic drinks in Sweden: Regulation and taxation

 Small producers have an advantage by being allowed to sell directly to restaurants and due to the fact that Systembolaget shops can buy locally produced beverages for resale.
 Before these rules were introduced, it was very hard for a local producer to sell anything since the Systembolaget head office then decided on what would be sold, and preferred products that were expected to sell well nationwide because they did not want too many products.

 The only exceptions to the monopoly to consumers are export shops at airports, which can sell alcohol to people checked in for a flight outside the EU.
 Alcohol cannot be sold on boats on Swedish waters, except for restaurants and bars, but the shop is opened at the border to international or foreign waters.

 The import quota from other EU countries does not apply to personal use (unlimited).
 Due to the taxes many Swedes stock up in Denmark, Estonia or Germany.
 Limited rations of duty-free shopping is allowed on the ferries between Sweden and Finland, provided they dock at Åland, which is an autonomous part of Finland, and has a special treaty with the EU.
 Ordering alcohol for mail order delivery is permitted, but the Swedish state is able to levy taxes on the recipient of such alcohol.

 Moonshining sometimes occurs, mainly in rural areas.
 Distilling without a commercial production license is illegal in Sweden, even for personal use, and might result in fines or jail time.
 The mere act of owning parts of a still is also illegal.
-It is however legal to make alcoholic drinks in a household for one's own personal use (i.e. make beer and wine), as long as no distillation is involved.
+It is however legal to make alcoholic drinks in a household for one's own personal use (i.e. homebrewing, and winemaking), as long as no distillation is involved.